starvagrant/toh/toh.markdown/the_culinary_black_arts.md

 "But my body has," she corrected.
 Then she stood, raised her jeans to reveal her feet, which were oddly curling.
 She gradually lifted airborne, balancing her entire weight on her upright toes.
 Slowly the lifted one of her legs into vertical splits.
 Two thoughts instantly flashed into my head.
 "I hope those legs are spread for me" and "How the hell is she balancing herself with all that weight on her chest?
 I could feel a lust rising, which I kept internal, for I remembered how essential a little waiting, a little antagonism had once carried the day.

-"But can you pireoutte?"
+"But can you pirouette?"
 I asked, and then without much warning pulled her arm so that the only thing she could do to keep her balance was spin.

 "Hey, you asshole!" she interjected at first.